Parameterized quantum comb and simpler circuits for reversing unknown qubit-unitary operations: Results

-By contrast, in this work, we present the framework of parameterized quantum comb (PQComb) which is a PQC approach that solves the process transformation problem mentioned above.
-This PQC approach presents a more resource-efficient alternative for quantum computing platforms, owing to the relative ease with which trainable ansatz can be compiled.
-Specifically, we replace each data processing channel $\cV_k$ by PQC, so that the whole comb is now characterized by all adjustable parameters, and the set of which is denoted as ${\bm \theta}$.
+By contrast, inspired by machine learning models, we introduce a PQC framework called the parameterized quantum comb (PQComb) to solve the process transformation problem, which addresses the two aforementioned challenges.
+Specifically, we replace each data processing operator $\cV_k(\bm{\theta}_{k})$ by PQC, so that the whole comb is now characterized by all adjustable parameters, and the set of which is denoted as $\bm{\theta}$.
+Once a loss function is formulated, the parameter set is iteratively updated through classical optimization methods to obtain the circuit that yields the near-optimal protocol for the given task.

-{To train the PQComb, different types of loss functions can be chosen based on the problem considered.} Once the input channels are fixed, the output process can be obtained by matrix computation directly.
-Then one choice of the loss function is the dissimilarity between the real output $\widehat{\cN}_{\textrm{out}}({\bm \theta})$ and the target output $\Nout$, denoted as $1 - \cS\left(\widehat{\cN}_\textrm{out}({\bm \theta}), \Nout\right)$ for some computable similarity function $\cS$ between processes.
-We could note that, in contrast to the optimized values in the SDP approach which need to be linear functions, the PQC approach allows us to use more general similarity functions.
+In general, we could choose the loss function to be the dissimilarity between the real output $\widehat{\cN}_{\textrm{out}}({\bm \theta})$ and the expected output $\Nout$, denoted as $1 - \cS(\widehat{\cN}_\textrm{out}({\bm \theta}), \Nout)$ for some computable similarity function $\cS$ between processes.
+Once the input channels are fixed, the output process can be obtained by matrix computation directly.
+We could note that, in contrast to the optimized values in the SDP approach which need to be linear functions, the PQC approach allows us to use nonlinear similarity functions.
 Optimizing this loss function will provide us with a practical solution to achieve the desired transformation.
-For the scenario where the input channels are not fixed but sampled from given operation sets, the loss function becomes the average of the dissimilarity, namely the \emph{process-based loss function}
+For the general scenario where the input processes are not fixed but sampled from operation sets, the loss function becomes the average of the dissimilarity, namely the \emph{process-based loss function}

-where $\widehat{\cN}_{j, \textrm{out}}({\bm \theta})$ is the real output process for the $j$-th input combination sample, and ${\cN}_{j, \textrm{out}}$ is the expected output for this sample result.
+where $\widehat{\cN}_{j, \textrm{out}}({\bm \theta})$ is the real output process for the $j$-th input combination with sample probability $p_j$, and ${\cN}_{j, \textrm{out}}$ is the expected output for this sample result.
 As an example, in unitary transformation tasks, the input channel in each slot is usually an unknown unitary gate selected randomly in Haar measure.
-As shown in Figure~\ref{fig:pqc comb protocol}, computation of $\cL_p$ may need to perform sampling and matrix computation to cover all possible selected input channels in each iteration, which encounters diminished training efficacy when the set volume increases.